+4b The UE-to-UE Relay triggers the authentication and security establishment with UE1.

 UE-to-UE Relay assigns itself a new Layer-2 ID (e.g. R-L2 ID-b) for UE3 and stores the mapping between UE3's L2 ID and R-L2 ID-b.

-UE-to-UE Relay sets the source field of the message to R-L2 ID-b and sets the destination field to UE1's Layer-2 ID (i.e. L2 ID1) retrieved from the mapping entry.
-UE-to-UE Relay sends the message to UE1.
+UE-to-UE Relay sends a security establishment procedure message to UE1, setting the source field of the message to R-L2 ID-b and the destination field to UE1's Layer-2 ID (i.e. L2 ID1) retrieved from the mapping entry.

-UE1 receives the authentication message and keeps track of R-L2 ID-b and RID.
-R-L2 ID-b is used as the destination on subsequent messages destined to UE3 and sent via the UE-to-UE Relay.

-Authentication and security establishment messages are exchanged between UE1 and UE3 via the UE-to-UE Relay.
-UE-to-UE Relay changes the source/destination Layer-2 IDs based on the information saved in its local mapping table.

 Editor's note: The Details of the authentication and security procedure will be investigated by SA WG3 group.

-5. Once the security is established, UE3 completes the unicast link establishment by sending a Direct Communication Accept message.
+5. Once the security is established between UE3 and the UE-to-UE Relay, UE3 completes the unicast link establishment between UE3 and UE-to-UE Relay by sending a Direct Communication Accept message.